Can't Say "No" to People?By Dr. Margaret Paul

 As a child, did you experience the heartbreak of rejection or even of abuse if you said "no" to a parent, a sibling, a friend or relative?
 Did you learn that either going along with what someone wanted, having a temper tantrum, or shutting down and numbing out were ways to avoid the feeling of heartbreak at not being able to say no?

 It is very painful for all of us when someone just wants what they want and doesn't care about what we want or what we feel is right for us.
 It is painful when others want to use us or take advantage of us.
-So you might be protecting yourself against the heartache of knowing that another doesn't care about you by giving in, getting angry, or shutting down.
+So you might be protecting yourself against the heartbreak of knowing that another doesn't care about you by giving in, getting angry, gaining weight, or shutting down.

-But the irony of this is that when you try to avoid the heartache of feeling another's uncaring behavior, you are not caring about yourself.
+But the irony of this is that when you try to avoid the heartbreak of feeling another's uncaring behavior, you are not caring about yourself.
 You are abandoning yourself when you give yourself up or close your heart to avoid feeling rejected.
 By avoiding others' rejection, you are rejecting yourself, which causes much anxiety and depression.

-Moving into personal power and emotional freedom means being willing to take the risk of others' uncaring or rejecting behavior and learning to manage the heartache of this, rather than continue to abandon yourself.
+Moving into personal power and emotional freedom means being willing to take the risk of others' uncaring or rejecting behavior and learning to manage the heartbreak of this, rather than continue to abandon yourself.